jonnylaw/ComposableStateSpaceModels/README.md

 ![Seasonal Bernoulli Model](Figures/seasonalBernoulliSims.png)

-## Inference Using a Fully Specified Model
+## Statistical Inference: The Particle Filter

 If we have a fully specified model, ie the posterior distributions of the parameters given the data so far are available to us, then we can use a bootstrap particle filter (see [Sequential Monte Carlo Methods in Practice](https://www.springer.com/us/book/9780387951461)) to determine the hidden state space of the observations.
 Consider the simulated Bernoulli model, the parameters are given by: